Mongory

 User.where(status: 'active').mongory.where(:age.gte => 18, :name.regex => "^S.+")

 This injects a .mongory method via an internal extension module.
+Internally, the query is compiled into a matcher tree.

 Method Description Example